Natalie-Leaist/Natalie-Leaist.github.io/index.md

 This summer, I worked as a research intern at UBC's Experimental Cosmology Lab, on the CGEM project, a telescope that will be used to help detect gravitational waves from the early universe.
 I helped design the accelerometer system for the rotating telescope mount.

 Beyond engineering, I am also an avid skier and enjoyer of the outdoors.
 I moved to Whistler in 2021 and began competing in Freeride Skiing.
 Freeride skiing is a type of skiing that takes place on high alpine terrain with lots of cliffs.
 I competed in Freeride Skiing for 3 seasons at the North American Level.
 In my first season (2021-2022), I finished 5th in Canada, and in my second season (2022-2023), I finished 2nd in Canada.
-I also qualified for the Junior World Championships in Kappl, Austria.
+I also qualified for the Junior World Championships.

 When I moved to Whistler, I also took advantage of other unique opportunities.
 I learned to mountain bike, becoming a certified instructor in my second season of riding.
 I also worked for two summers as an outdoor adventure guide on Canada’s 2nd longest zipline.